Eating because we are bored, stressed, angry, tired, or just simply craving something often has nothing to do with actually being hungry.

 It is important to understand what causes you to undergo emotional eating, as triggers differ from one person to the next.

-A great way to track this is by keeping a food journal which not only states what you eat, but also what emotion you were feeling at the time that might have been the cause for your quick snack – or massive meal.
+A great way to track this is by keeping a food journal.
+Use it to track what you eat and also what emotion you were feeling at the time that might have been the cause for your quick snack – or massive meal.

 Emotional eating is seen as a type of coping mechanism, which can actually lead to certain chemical changes in the brain that causes emotional eating to become extremely pleasurable and addictive.